-- A single IPv4 or IPv6 address. - A CIDR network block. - A fully qualified domain name that will be resolved via DNS when the ruleset is loaded.
-All resulting IP addresses will be substituted into the rule. - The name of a network interface.
-Any IP addresses assigned to the interface will be substituted into the rule at load time. - The name of a network interface followed by /netmask (e.g. /24).
-Each IP address on the interface is combined with the netmask to form a CIDR network block which is substituted into the rule. - The name of a network interface followed by any one of these modifiers: - :network substitutes the CIDR network block (e.g., 192.168.0.0/24) - : broadcast substitutes the network broadcast address (e.g., 192.168.0.255) - :peer substitutes the peer's IP address on a point-to-point link - In addition, the :0 modifier can be appended to either an interface name or to any of the above modifiers to indicate that PF should not include aliased IP addresses in the substitution.
+- o A single IPv4 or IPv6 address. - o A CIDR network block. - A fully qualified domain name that will be resolved via DNS when the ruleset is loaded.
+All resulting IP addresses will be substituted into the rule. - The name or group of a network interface.
+Any IP addresses assigned to the interface will be substituted into the rule at load time. - o The name of a network interface followed by /netmask (e.g. / 24).
+Each IP address on the interface is combined with the netmask to form a CIDR network block which is substituted into the rule. - o The name or group of a network interface followed by any one of these modifiers: - :network substitutes the CIDR network block (e.g., 192.168.0.0/24) - :broadcast substitutes the network broadcast address (e.g., 192.168.0.255) - :peer substitutes the peer's IP address on a point-to-point link In addition, the :0 modifier can be appended to either an interface name/group or to any of the above modifiers to indicate that PF should not include aliased IP addresses in the substitution.
 These modifiers can also be used when the interface is contained in parentheses.
-Example: fxp0:network:0 o A table.

-- Any of the above but negated using the ! ("not") modifier.

-- A set of addresses using a list.

-- o The keyword any meaning all addresses
+Example: fxp0:network:0 - o A table. - o Any of the above but negated using the! ("not") modifier. - A set of addresses using a list. - o The keyword any meaning all addresses src\port

-src\port